emmt/YPlot.jl/README.md

 Gtk3Agg backend is broken with Python2.7 even with the `python-cairocffi` Debian package (error message: *TypeError: Couldn't find foreign struct converter for 'cairo.Context'*).
 Hence, my recommandation is to **use Python 2.7 with Qt5Agg or Tk frontends**.
-Perhaps Qt4Agg or WWAgg work but I did not tried.
+Perhaps Qt4Agg or WXAgg work but I did not tried.

 Install packages (depending on which version of Python you want to use, the two